Skip to main content

 TL;DR [too long; didn't read] 🤯

-The Importance of Accessible PDFs
+The importance of accessible PDFs

 PDFs are everywhere.
-They have been used by organisations to store important information for a long time and unfortunately, many were not created with accessibility in mind.
-It can be frustrating or impossible for disabled users to access many PDFs, leaving them without the information they need.
+They have been used by organisations to store important information for a long time, but unfortunately, a large number were not created with accessibility in mind.

-However creating accessible PDFs is not just about inclusivity, there are also legal implications for both public and private sector organisations.
+Creating accessible PDFs is not just about inclusivity, there are also legal implications for both public and private sector organisations.
 Non-compliance with accessibility standards in PDFs could lead to a breach of legislation, including the Equality Act 2010.

 Starting with an accessible document

 Before your source document becomes a PDF file, it has a life of its own, and it should be created with accessibility in mind.
 This approach facilitates smoother and more effective process for PDF accessibility at a later stage, starting with a well-structured document title.
-Ensuring your document is pdf accessible from the beginning will save time and effort in the long run.
+Ensuring your document is PDF accessible from the beginning will save time and effort in the long run.

 This section will outline specific strategies to create accessible documents across platforms such as Microsoft Word, Google Docs, and Adobe InDesign.

 Microsoft Word is a widely used tool for document creation and an effective one for creating accessible documents.
 One of its most valuable features is the Accessibility Checker.
-This tool verifies that the document is easily accessed and edited by individuals of all abilities, thereby aiding in making the content accessible to users with disabilities.
+This tool verifies that the document is easily accessed and edited by individuals of all abilities, making the content accessible to users with disabilities.

 When it comes to exporting an accessible PDF from Word, the process is straightforward.
 It involves the following steps: